 Perhaps you have a company slogan or a particular logo that you want to use as your hashtag – you might want to try and use hashtags to create a company slogan.
 Consider the big brands like Nike #justdoit and McDonalds #imlovinit.
 While these won’t produce direct results in the short term, in the longer term they help to achieve brand recognition.

-It is not unusual to find emojis in hashtags either on their own or combine them with a relevant search term such as #wimbledon2019? or simply #?.
+It is not unusual to find emojis in hashtags either on their own or combine them with a relevant search term.
 You can also use numbers, symbols, letters and combinations to produce a variety of similar tweets.

 Just like you can follow other people on Instagram, you can also follow hashtags.
 This will show a selection of hashtags each day in your Instagram feed and when you click ‘following’ on your own profile, you can see the hashtags that you follow above all of the accounts and check in from time to time to see what everyone else is doing or get inspiration from others.
 You can also use this to keep an eye on the competitors without following them.